Fixed-Effect Regressions on Network Data: Introduction

 The ability to accurately estimate the individual effect of a given vertex depends on how well this vertex is connected to the rest of the network.
 Our theory involves both global and local measures of network connectivity.
 The main global connectivity measure we use is the smallest non-zero eigenvalue of the (normalized) Laplacian matrix of the graph.\footnote{The Laplacian matrix is similar to the adjacency matrix as a devise to represent a graph and can be obtained from it.
 Both matrices are formally defined below.
 Eigenvalues and eigenvectors of these and related matrices have also been found of use in determining equilibrium conditions in games played on networks \citep{BramoulleKrantonDamours2014} and in (statistical) community detection \citep{SchiebingerWainwrightYu2015}.} It reflects how easy it is to disconnect a network by removing edges from it.
 The other measures of connectivity that we use are the degrees of the vertices as well as various harmonic means thereof.
 All of these measures arise naturally when studying the variance of the fixed-effect estimator.
-We highlight the interplay between them in deriving conditions for consistent estimation and standard inference to be possible.
+We highlight the interplay between them in deriving conditions for consistent estimation and for inference based on standard first-order asymptotics to be possible.
 As the network grows the smallest eigenvalue may approach zero, and so the graph may become more sparse, provided the relevant harmonic mean grows sufficiently fast.
 These findings mimic conditions on the bandwidth in nonparametric estimation problems, although they will typically show up in second-order terms here.
-Estimation and inference on averages over the individual effects is more demanding on the network structure and, even after bias reduction, may only be feasible in quite dense networks.
+This explains why estimation at the parametric rate may be feasible even in sparse networks.
+Our results also show that inference on averages over the individual effects is more demanding on the network structure and, even after bias reduction, may only be feasible in quite dense networks.